Everyday is an opportunity

 Well, almost two years ago (see I told you this would be long), Michael and I moved our cell phones to a new carrier.
 We decided to set up a business account so that we could take advantage of counting this as a business expense.
 Since we are a very small business and only needed three lines, they talked us into ‘a better deal’.
-We ended up taking on a line for the truck, a line for a desk top phone, another mysterious line and the three cell phone lines we did actually need.
+We ended up taking on a line for the truck, a line for a desk top phone (which we did not need), another mysterious line and the three cell phone lines we did actually need.

 At the time, we were planning a move and decided to hold off on setting up the desktop phone until after we were had made that transition.
 Well, the move took longer than expected and then we basically forgot about the phone.
 Over this past weekend, we finally realized that it might actually be helpful to have that line working.
 Yeah, almost two years of paying for the line for no real reason.

 I located the box and pulled out all of the parts.
 It basically had to be put together.
 It seemed simple.
 Power line, connected.
 Internet line, connected.
 Receiver cord, connected.
 And…..”invalid account/no internet connection”.